Health — cumulative since 2019-Q2

 What Drives Health Costs

-Private health insurance premiums rose 4.41% on average from 1 April 2026 — the largest increase since 2017 and above the headline CPI rate of 3.8%.
+Private health insurance premiums rose 4.41% on average from 1 April 2026 — the largest annual increase in several years.
 Gold-tier hospital policies at the major funds (Medibank +5.1%, NIB +5.47%) increased well above the industry average.
-Families on combined hospital and extras policies are paying around $4,908 per year, with an additional $216 added by the 2026 round.
+(Figures: APRA-approved 2026 PHI premium round; individual fund announcements.)

-Medical and hospital services rose +4.3% YoY, driven by higher specialist fees and private hospital accommodation charges.
+Medical and hospital services have been driven by higher specialist fees and private hospital accommodation charges.
 The private hospital sector has been under significant cost pressure from wages, energy, and supply chain costs — pressures that are being passed through to patients in the form of larger gap fees.

-Pharmaceutical products fell 1.3% following the federal government's decision to reduce the PBS general co-payment from $31.60 to $25.00 on 1 January 2026.
+Pharmaceutical products have eased following the federal government's decision to reduce the PBS general co-payment from $31.60 to $25.00 on 1 January 2026.
 This is one of the few genuine household cost reductions in the current environment and provides a small but meaningful offset to other health cost increases.

-Dental costs rose +3.8%, continuing a multi-year trend.
+Dental costs have continued a multi-year upward trend.
 The Child Dental Benefits Schedule provides some relief for families with children but adult dental care remains fully out-of-pocket for most Australians without extras cover.